Daremonic/payswitch-docs/features/merchant-controls/disputes.md

 ---
 description: >-
-  Use Hyperswitch's unified Disputes module to track and manage disputes across multiple processors
+  Use PaySwitcher's unified Disputes module to track and manage disputes across multiple processors
 ---